 How Much Money Can You Make As a Transcriptionist?

 Transcription is a decently-paid job that in huge demand these days.
 And, there’s a ton of work out there for transcriptionists.

 According to the Bureau of Labor Statistics (BLS), the mean hourly wage for a medical transcriptionist is $17.50, while their mean annual wage is $36,400.
-On the other hand, a Legal Transcriptionist can earn around $60k per year.
+On the other hand, a Legal Transcriptionist salary can be around $60,000 a year.
 The average median annual income for a general transcriptionist is currently $45,000.

 However, the money you can make depends on various factors like your accuracy, speed, the volume and the type of work you are handling.
 As a transcriptionist, you can expect to earn more if you are willing to take more difficult assignments or files with expedited turnaround times.
 The more experienced you become, the more income for the same amount of time they put in.
 Of course, if you start your own business and hire subcontractors, your income can grow well beyond these figures.

 All you have to do is pass the simple online test that usually assesses your listening, understanding and typing skills and they immediately let you into their services.
 A little bit of discretion and confidentiality would be required sometimes if the content is delicate.
 Listed below are some popular companies offering work from home transcription jobs.

 Are you in search of the best transcription companies to work for?
 Loads of companies offer Transcription Jobs for interested home-based transcriptionists.
 Here, I’ve covered the best ones:

 If you look at their website, you will find that they are associated with half the top brands in the world!
 They offer a wide range of transcription services and your assignment will be paid off based on the difficulty level.
 Besides transcription services, you can also find the translation, proofreading, and editing services.